 I’d imagine each of these is likely to sound attractive to the majority of people.
 But let’s pull each of them apart a little:

 - When by?
 Immediately or in the next five years?
-The New State Pension is currently £160 per week – an increase of 2.5% per annum would ensure it reaches £180pw within five years.
+The New State Pension is currently £160 per week – an increase of 2.5% a year would ensure it reaches £180pw within five years.
 Would the increase be applied to the Basic State Pension (£122 per week)?
 How would any extra increase be paid for?

 - As outlined in our briefing, even the most recent recommendations on state pension age will not see any new increases before 2039.
 Does this guarantee that no future changes will be written into law in the next 20 years?
 (I doubt any party would commit to this, just as any party would be foolish to commit to no tax rises)